santiago-a-serrano/-TagsForGood/README.md

+Twitter feature developed as part of the #TakeFlight technical challenge of #EarlyBird21.

 In order to see our prototype of #TagsForGood, please go to the Home directory of the server, since code is in index.html

 Here's how our feature looks: